Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 | Expected Policy Profits & Costs | Annually |
 | Satisfaction Rate (Net Promoter Score) | Annually for the first 5 years, then once every 5 years |

-Given these metrics, the wellness program will be reviewed as a whole every 5 years to assess whether it is still achieving its main objectives, and modify the program's features and/or pricing if necessary.
+Given these metrics, the wellness program will be reviewed as a whole every 5 years to assess whether it is still achieving its main objectives, and modify the program's features and pricing if necessary.

 ## Program Design
 PTCST Consulting developed a comprehensive health incentive program for SuperLife that incentivises participation by offering profit-sharing opportunities.